 The truth is, no one can be all things to all people.
 You have to pick a thing.
-That may seem like limiting your marketability, but in reality you’ll only expand it when you find your competitive edge and lean into it.
+To a business, that may seem like limiting your marketability, but in reality you’ll only expand it when you find your competitive edge and lean into it.
 Once you find your edge and the people who really love it, you can focus on being the best possible answer to a need, making the strongest connection with your users, and growing along with them for a lifelong connection to your brand identity.
+Rather than trying to be everything to everyone, you’ll be the right thing to the right people—the people you can help the most.
 Plus, having that knowledge simplifies almost every decision you make.
 Worth it.

 Amazon: The most options

-Sometimes it’s scary how much stuff is available on Amazon, and scary how much of my money they get each month.
+Sometimes it’s scary how much stuff is available on Amazon, and equally scary how much of my money they get each month.
 Amazon was already an online shopping pioneer back in the 1990s, when they mostly sold books.
 Then they added electronics, home improvement, games, food, and soon enough, we all started to think of them as an everything store.
+Now they’re one of the pillars of American business.

-Even while direct-to-consumer trends are on the rise, with customers choosing to buy directly from companies’ sites as opposed to stores that sell multiple brands, Amazon holds strong as the world’s most valuable public company, and doesn’t show any signs of slowing down.
-Their thing is having the most options, not only in products but also in price.
+As direct-to-consumer trends are on the rise, with customers choosing to buy directly from companies’ sites as opposed to stores that sell multiple brands, Amazon seems to be the exception that proves the rule.
+They’re holding strong as one of the world’s most valuable public companies, and they don't show any signs of slowing down—particularly after 2020, a year in which we all got used to having to do everything online.
+Amazon's thing is having the most options, not only in products but also in price.
 And they deliver them right to your door.
+Now probably more than ever, that’s a major selling point to consumers.

 Aldi: The fewest frills